azurepocmain/fabricpocmain.github.io/articles/excel_image_extraction.md

 import os
 import time
 # Unfortunately this needs to be run on a windows machine with excel as xlwings needs to open the excel file
-# Saves all the iamges to a PDF file for each page
+# Saves all the images to a PDF file for each page
 wb = xw.Book("path/excel_file/file.xlsx")

 output_dir = "path/output"